 What Is My Ex-Partner Entitled to in a Divorce?

 Texas law presumes any property and income obtained by either spouse during a marriage equally belongs to both.
-Your ex is entitled to an equitable share of assets considered community property, no matter whose name is on the title.
+Your ex is entitled to an equitable share of assets considered community property after divorce, no matter whose name is on the title.

 Texas is a community property state.
 That means each spouse has equal ownership over property acquired during the marriage.
 According to Texas Family Code 7.001, courts divide property between a divorcing couple in a just and right, or equitable, manner.